Pokémon: The First Movie: Soundtrack

 Pokémon: The First Movie – Music from and Inspired by the Motion Picture is the soundtrack to the first Pokémon film in the United States.
 It was released by Atlantic Records on November 9, 1999, on compact disc and cassette tape.
 The Pokémon: The First Movie album was certified double platinum by the Recording Industry Association of America (RIAA) on January 11, 2000, for selling 2,000,000 copies.
-"Don't Say You Love Me" by M2M was released as a single from the album, and it would later be featured on their debut studio album, Shades of Purple, released on March 7, 2000.
+"Don't Say You Love Me" by M2M was released as a single from the album, taken off of their debut studio album, Shades of Purple, released on March 7, 2000.
 For the opening, a remake of the original English theme song from Pokémon: Indigo League originally composed by John Loeffler and John Siegler and originally performed on vocals by Jason Paige, titled "Pokémon Theme (Movie Version)", is performed by Filipino actor and singer Billy Crawford under a new arrangement of the theme song.
+For the film's end credits, "We're a Miracle" by Christina Aguilera was used from her eponymous debut album.
+The soundtrack also features songs from popular artists at the time such as Britney Spears, 98°, *NSYNC, and B*Witched.